 Master Task Lists

 Now, if you have over a page worth of items, feel free to divide your master task list into categories.
-I have several categories for to do items that are projects (based on David Allen’s definition of a project being any task that has multiple steps).
+I have several categories for to do items that are projects (based on the Getting Things Done definition of a project being any task that has multiple steps).
 You can also have a bucket list, a “don’t do” list, or a thousand other lists to break down your master task list.
 Honestly, it doesn’t matter as long as you keep your lists together.

 It looks daunting, doesn’t it?
 Don’t worry.
 It will get more manageable.